bayan/railscast-downloader/README.md

-# railscast-downloader
+The fastest tool to download ALL [railscasts.com](http://railscasts.com) videos in any format.

-A tool to download all railscasts videos - including pro and revised
+Includes pro and revised videos.

-Files that already exist will not be downloaded again
+Skips existing files.

 ## Prerequisites

-This script requires the ability to run a Clojure file, which in turn depends on the Java run time.
+This script requires the ability to run a [Clojure](http://clojure.org/downloads) file, which in turn depends on the Java run time.

-### Running a Clojure clj file
+### Running a [Clojure](http://clojure.org/downloads) clj file

 Download the latest [Clojure](http://clojure.org/downloads) jar file.